henninghall/react-native-date-picker/README.md

 ## Linking

 This package supports automatic linking.
-Usually, the only thing you need to do is to install the package, the cocoapods dependencies (as descripted above).
+Usually, the only thing you need to do is to install the package, the cocoapods dependencies (as described above).
 Then rebuild the project by running `react-native run-ios`, `react-native run-android` or start the build from within Xcode/Android Studio.
-If you'running a React Native version below 0.60 or your setup is having issues with automatic linking, you can run `npx react-native link react-native-date-picker` and rebuild.
+If you're running a React Native version below 0.60 or your setup is having issues with automatic linking, you can run `npx react-native link react-native-date-picker` and rebuild.
 In some occations you'll have to manually link the package.
 Instructions in <a href="https://github.com/henninghall/react-native-date-picker/issues/40">this issue</a>.

 ## About

 📅 &nbsp; React Native Date Picker is a cross platform component working on both iOS and Android.
 It uses the slightly improved DatePickerIOS on iOS and a custom picker on Android which has similar look and feel.
-The datetime mode might be particulary interesting if you looking for a way to avoid two different popup pickers on android.
+The datetime mode might be particularly interesting if you looking for a way to avoid two different popup pickers on android.

 ## FAQ